CarlEarth/schdule_record/README.md

 efficiently.
 With the standard flow, we can avoid miss some important information and speed up work.

-In this folder, there are 1 python module and 1 main program (example).
+In this folder, there are
+example.py : The main program to output the schedule. print_useful.py: Some modules here to help input sata more flexible.
+README.MD: Introduce this program.

 Execute the program by doing
 python3 example.py
 And you can modify the example to make the output fit what you want.